- Search for a Leaflet

 It is important that you follow your doctor’s instructions about how much to give.

 Carvedilol should be taken with some food.

 Tablets should be swallowed with a glass of water, milk or juice.
 Your child should not chew the tablet.

-- You can crush the tablet and mix it with a small amount of soft food such as yogurt, mashed potato or jam.
+- You can crush the tablet and mix it with a small amount of cold or room temperature soft food such as yogurt, mashed potato or jam.
 Make sure your child swallows it straight away without chewing.